The-going/evlproject/content/dovetail/pipeline/usage/irq_handling.md

 context over the oob stage, [regardless of the current interrupt state]({{%relref "dovetail/pipeline/_index.md#two-stage-pipeline" %}}) of the in-band stage.
-If no oob stage is present, the flag will be ignored, with the interrupt handler running in-band over the in-band stage as usual.
+If no oob stage is present, the flag will be ignored, with the interrupt handler running on the in-band stage as usual.

-Conversely, out-of-band handlers can be dismissed using the regular API, such as:
+Conversely, out-of-band handlers can be dismissed using the generic interrupt API, such as:

 - `free_irq()` for device interrupts
 - `free_percpu_irq()` for per-CPU interrupts